-HOT has partnered with the Global Earthquake Model (GEM) and ImageCat on a Challenge Fund focused on developing a global exposure database for multi-hazard risk analysis.
+HOT has partnered with the Global Earthquake Model (GEM) and ImageCat on a Challenge Fund, focused on developing a global exposure database designed for multi-hazard risk analysis.

-This is the second round of the Challenge Fund, which focuses on three pilot projects that address the recommendations made in the recent GFDRR report ‘Solving the Puzzle: Innovating to Reduce Risk’ - namely, to expand the effort to decrease disaster risk management costs and increase resilience by developing a framework that facilitates a multi-hazard view of risk.
-Based on this research, efforts are being focused on developing the first set of open and internally consistent data on hazards, exposure, and vulnerability.
+This is the second round of the Challenge Fund, which focuses on three initiatives attempting to address recommendations outlined in the GFDRR report ‘Solving the Puzzle: Innovating to Reduce Risk’.
+To decrease disaster risk management costs and increase resilience by developing a framework that facilitates a multi-hazard view of risk, through the development of the first set of open and internally consistent hazards, exposure, and vulnerability dat.

-Challenge 1, is led by the British Geological Survey (BGS) and focuses on developing a data schema and data for a multi-hazard database.
-Challenge 2, is led by GEM and focuses on developing a data schema and data for a global exposure database, whom HOT is partner with.
-Challenger 3, is led by University College of London (UCL) and focuses on developing a data schema and data for a global database of vulnerability functions.
+Initiative 1, is led by the British Geological Survey (BGS) and focuses on developing a data schema and data for a multi-hazard database.
+Initiative 2, is led by GEM and focuses on developing the schema and data for a global exposure database, whom HOT is partner with.
+Initiative 3, is led by University College of London (UCL) and focuses on developing a global database of vulnerability functions.

-The development of the open global exposure database aims to store different assets including, infrastructure, land-use, and socio-economic data.
+Development of the open global exposure database, aims to store different assets including, infrastructure, land-use, and socio-economic data.
 These assets will be relevant for multiple natural hazards, including earthquakes, floods, volcanoes, strong winds, tsunamis and drought.
-Individual infrastructure features will be populated with OpenStreetMap (OSM) data, as this is considered to have the best global coverage at the building level.
-HOT will support GEM with Challenge 2 by proposing a methodology for creating a bottom-up exposure model with the use of OSM, taking into account its data model and the use of associated tools.